ceshine/ceshine-hugo/content/post/20200213-tf21-quest/index.md

         self._predict_batch = predict_batch
 ```

 - The reason why it uses seemingly contrived nested functions is that decorating the class methods with `tf.function` doesn't work for me.
+Please let me know if you have any working examples of that.
 - Even decorating the bland `predict_batch` can improve the performance significantly.
 Without this, I couldn't get the inference kernel to finish within the time limit in another CV competition.
-- The `get_gradient` method supports mixed-precision training, which won't be covered in this post.
+- The `get_gradient` method supports mixed-precision training, which isn't covered in this post.

 ### BaseDistributedBot

-If we want to do distributed training (TPU has 8 cores), we'll nee some specialized interfaces to do that.
-We accommodate these by subclassing ([source code location](https://github.com/ceshine/kaggle-quest/blob/795d94c70f7c97fd2c0a5f383fdf52571f9bb0ed/tf-helper-bot/tf_helper_bot/bot.py#L249)):
+If we want to do distributed training (TPU has 8 cores), we'll need some specialized interfaces to do that.
+We accommodate these by subclassing `BaseBot`([source code location](https://github.com/ceshine/kaggle-quest/blob/795d94c70f7c97fd2c0a5f383fdf52571f9bb0ed/tf-helper-bot/tf_helper_bot/bot.py#L249)):

 ```python
 @dataclass